jmuehlbauer-usgs/R-packages/foodbase/README.md

 # foodbase
 **Functions for Reading and Working with Foodbase Data**

 This packages contains some functions for importing and working with data from the Foodbase database.
-Currently only implemented for Drift data, with support for other gear types hopefully coming soon!
+Currently only implemented for Drift and Fish Guts data.

 __Current list of functions:__
 __readDB__: Pulls exported data from the Foodbase database for use in R.